Kachi-Awaji/GIT-intro/Lesson-4.md

 # Git Commit
 A commit is a like a save point in your project.
 You are essentially saying "My files are this way now.
 They may go through some changes in the future.
 I want to be able to return to the way they are now."

-To commit the changes you staged (using the git add), type
+To commit the changes you staged (using the `git add` command is sometimes known as staging changes), type

 `git commit -m "Commit title"`